sparkflows/sparkflows-docs/docs/commands/kubernetes.rst

 ----------------

 ::

-    # Get commands with basic output
+    # List all services in the namespace
-    kubectl get services                          # List all services in the namespace
+    kubectl get services